-• Lanikai Beach (Oahu): Too gorgeous to be real, this stretch along the windward coast is one of Hawaii's postcard-perfect beaches-a mile of golden sand as soft as powdered sugar bordering translucent turquoise waters.
-The year-round calm waters are excellent for swimming, snorkeling, and kayaking.
-Completing the beaches in the world.
+- Lanikai Beach (Oahu): Too gorgeous to be real, this stretch along the windward coast is one of Hawaii's postcardperfect beaches-a mile of golden sand as soft as powdered sugar bordering translucent turquoise waters.
+The yearround calm waters are excellent for swimming, snorkeling, and kayaking.
+Completing the picture are two tiny offshore islands that function not only as scenic backdrops but also as bird sanctuaries.
+See p.
+129. - Hapuna Beach (Big Island): This half-mile-long crescent regularly wins kudos in the world's top travel magazines as the most beautiful beach in Hawaii-some consider it one of the most beautiful beaches in the world.
 One look and you'll see why: Perfect cream-colored sand slopes down to crystal-clear waters that are great for swimming, snorkeling, and bodysurfing in summer; come winter, waves thunder in like stampeding wild horses.
 The facilities for picnicking and camping are top-notch, and there's plenty of parking.
 See p.
-216.
+212. - Kapalua Beach (Maui): On an island with many great beaches, Kapalua takes the prize.
+This golden crescent with swaying palms is protected from strong winds and currents by two outstretched lava-rock promontories.
+Its calm waters